speedment/speedment-doc/pages/maven.md

 ```

-This is how you configer your POM file to use the custom component, both for code generation and for your application's runtime:
+This is how you configure your POM file to use the custom component, both for code generation and for your application's runtime:

 ``` xml
     <build>